idaholab/MontePy/doc/source/starting.rst

 MCNPy is a python API for reading, editing, and writing MCNP input files.
 It does not run MCNP nor does it parse MCNP output files.
-The library provides a semantic interface for working with input files, or problems.
+The library provides a semantic interface for working with input files, or our preferred terminology: problems.
 It understands that the second entry on a cell card is the material number, and will link the cell with its material object.

-Note: Due to export control restrictions MCNPy only supports MCNP 6.2 currently.
+Note: Due to a conservative approach to export control restrictions MCNPy only supports MCNP 6.2 currently.

 Reading a File
 --------------